chrysanthos/laravel-nova-future-trend/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/chrysanthos/laravel-nova-future-trend.svg?style=flat-square)](https://packagist.org/packages/chrysanthos/laravel-nova-future-trend)
 ![GitHub Actions](https://github.com/chrysanthos/laravel-nova-future-trend/actions/workflows/main.yml/badge.svg)

 Laravel Nova includes a way to generate Trend metrics and display values over time via a line chart.
-It doesn't however offer a way to generate the future graphs starting from the current date .
-This packages allows you to generate the graph for the near future.
+It doesn't, however, offer a way to generate graphs for the future, starting from the current date.
+This package allows you to generate graphs for the near future.

 ## Installation